 Q: Does Conectric make it's own sensors?

 Conectric's sensors were completely designed in our R&D department in San Diego, California USA.
-We have several manufacturing partners in the US, Mexico, Taiwan and China to ensure the highest quality product.
-Our designs are owned by Conectric, or covered under exclusive licenses and patents.
+Sensors are assmembled in the United States in an FDA certified medical devices factory for the highest quality product.
+We source key components and sensing elements from Tier 1 manufacturers in Switzerland, Japan and the United States.
+All designs and software is owned by Conectric, or covered under exclusive licenses and patents.

 Q: What is the "indoor" range of your sensors?

-Battery powered sensors can reach up to 30 meters in wood framed buildings.
-Line powered routers can easily reach 50-80 meters indoors.
+Standard range battery powered sensors can reach up to 65 meters in open floorspace and over 30 meters in wood framed, walled spaces.Extended range battery powered sensors and Line powered routers can reach over 300 meters in open spaces and 100 meters in walled spaces.
 For concrete and steel construction, a safe rule of thumb is to cut those numbers in half.

 Q: What is the "outdoor" range of Conectric sensors?

-Outdoors and without obstructions we have observed transmissions as far as 1km away.
+Outdoors and without obstructions we have reliably communicated up to 1km between routers and extended range sensors.
 In the real world there is typically machinery and buildings in the way.
 We would budget 100m between routers to be safe.

 Q: How many hops can your "mesh network" make?

 We have designed a "typical" network to pass messages along routers up to 6 times, with a maximum of 500 routers.
-More than double current solutions.
-That would give you approximately 500 meters of indoor coverage and several kilometers outdoors.
+Easily more than double current solutions.
+That would give you over 500 meters of indoor coverage in every direction and several kilometers outdoors.
 Enough to solve just about any situation.
-You could always push it further, if needed messages can theoretically hop up to 32 times but we've never seen that happen in real life.
+You could always push it further as message hops are configurable and can be left open to an unlimited value.
+Hop counts are a configurable option and we have seen reports of over 30 in real world installation.

 Q: Why not just use popular protocols like Zigbee or Z-wave?